Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Helvellyn is a 950m tall pseudo-pyramidal peak with aretes named Striding Edge and Swirral Edge separating the corrie from Brown Cove Tarn and Nethermost Cove, respectively.
 These corries are on the north-east side of the mountain.
 It's not quite an official pyramidal peak as it only has these two named corries (but for all intents and purposes...).

 Ice from Red Tarn at Helvellyn met with the Brown Cove Tarn ice, creating the Helvellyn Gill hanging valley.
 Flowing northeast into Glenridding Valley, it joined another larger glacier creating a  **glacial trough** in present-day Ullswater.
 Likely exacerbated by compressing flow, where the ice mass moves slower, a long, thin, deep ribbon lake formed (as the flow made ice more likely to erode vertically).
+The varied geology also resulted in extending flow contributing to the ununiformity of the U-shaped valley.

 > This glacier would have continued flowing downstream towards modern-day Penrith, which is in a flat plains area, possibly resulting in the old Ullswater glacier becoming a Piedmont glacier when entering this more expansive, larger valley.